rurban/smhasher/README.md

 Such an attack avoidance cannot not be the problem of the hash function, but the hash table collision resolution scheme.
-You can attack every single hash function, even the best, if you detect the seed, e.g. from the sort-order, so you need to protect your collision handling scheme from the worst-case O(n), i.e. separate chaining with linked lists.
-Linked lists chaining is also very cache-unfriendly.
+You can attack every single hash function, even the best and most secure if you detect the seed, e.g. from the sort-order, so you need to protect your collision handling scheme from the worst-case O(n), i.e. separate chaining with linked lists.
+Linked lists chaining allows high load factors, but is very cache-unfriendly.
+The only recommendable linked list scheme is inlining the key or hash into the array.
+Nowadays everybody uses fast open addressing, even if the load factor needs to be ~50%, unless you use Cuckoo Hashing.

+I.e. the usage of siphash for their hash table in Python 3.4, ruby, rust, systemd, OpenDNS, Haskell and OpenBSD is pure security theatre. siphash is not secure enough for security purposes and not fast enough for general usage.
+Using Murmur is usually slower than a simple Mult, even in the worst case.
+Provable secure is only uniform hashing, i.e. 2-5 independent Mult or Tabulation, or using a guaranteed logarithmic or linear collision scheme, such as Robin Hood or Cockoo hashing.

+One more note regarding security: Nowadays even SHA1 can be solved in a solver, like Z3 (or faster ones).
+So all hash functions with less than 256 bits tested here cannot be considered "secure" at all.

 The '\0' vulnerability attack with binary keys is tested in the 2nd Sanity test.